mystoev/varba7/README.md

 Using poetry to manage python version and it's dependencies

 The cronjob is created and configured in the system with:

 ```
 0 * * * * <abs-paht-to-python-file>
 ```

+### web

+To display the weather stats in a human-presentable way